Flotomate/product_docs/source/asset-management/manage-asset-group.rst

 Managing Asset Groups
 *********************

-{Product} allows you to categorize Assets in the CMDB in to groups.
+Flotomate allows you to categorize Assets in the CMDB in to groups.
 Groups are a convenient way to compartmentalize Assets based on certain similarities.
 For example; you can have an Asset Group called Network for your network devices.